msg43/Knowledge_Chipper/README.md

 **Accuracy Pipeline**: Metadata (75-85%) → + LLM Validation (90-95%) → + User Review (99%)

 ### 🚀 **Major Architecture Refactor Completed (Dec 2024)**
-The Knowledge Chipper has undergone a comprehensive refactor, transforming it into a modern, multi-format knowledge management platform:
+Skip the Podcast Desktop has undergone a comprehensive refactor, transforming it into a modern, multi-format knowledge management platform:

 - **📚 Multi-Format Support**: Now processes PDFs, Word docs, Markdown, and more with author attribution
 - **☁️ Cloud Sync**: Full Supabase integration for backup and multi-device access